+Figure \ref{fig:lc_profiles_1919_21} also shows that most men born in 1919-21 left employment well before the statutory retirement age of 65.
+Several early retirement paths existed at the time (see the appendix for details).
+Individuals with more than 35 years of contributions could retire at 63, while those who were long-term unemployed or severely disabled could retire at 60.
+The pension system also provided disability benefits for workers of any age, subject to medical indication and a minimum insurance period of at least five years.

-Macroeconomic conditions were favorable for the reintegration of former soldiers into the labor market, as West Germany's economic recovery was surprisingly rapid after the currency reform of 1948.
-Real GDP per capita nearly tripled between 1950 and 1970, and unemployment fell steadily, from 10.4\% in 1950 to 1.3\% in 1960, remaining very low until the mid-1970s.
+\paragraph{Macroeconomic conditions.} Macroeconomic conditions were favorable for the integration of former soldiers into the labor market.
+West Germany recovered swiftly from WWII \citep{Eichengreen2009}, and real GDP per capita nearly tripled between 1950 and 1970.
+The mass inflow of displaced persons increased unemployment initially \citep{Braun2014}, but provided a valuable pool of labor for the booming economy in the late 1950s and 1960s.
+Unemployment fell steadily, from 10.4\% in 1950 to 1.3\% in 1960, and remained very low until the mid-1970s.
 These favorable conditions likely explain why, despite their late entry into the labor force, men in the 1919-21 cohort were rarely unemployed after age 35.